A SURVEY OF OPTIONS AND STRATEGIES

 Battery charging times are mainly dependent on ambient temperature and charging rate.
 Charging rate, or C-rate, is the expression of charging current normalized against battery capacity.
 For example, when charging with a rate of 1C, a 1200mAh capacity battery would be charged at a current of 1200mA, and would be fully charged in 1 hour (theoretically).
 Note however, that a rate of 1C is considered to be higher than optimal, and the recommended fast charge rate is 0.7C.
 Because very high rates of charging are detrimental to the long-term condition of the battery, high-rate charging is usually terminated earlier in order to avoid detrimental effects.
 As a consequence, the available capacity changes per different C-rates, with the higher C-rates typically producing slightly less available capacity.

 The X-T3’s different charging methods use different charge rates, and as a result, have different charging times.
-Of the three endorsed charging methods, charging via the grip uses the highest rate, and can charge two batteries simultaneously.
-Charging via the camera body’s USB port has the lowest charge rate and, although the slowest method, is probably the best for the battery, both in terms of available capacity, and long-term battery health.
+Of the available charging methods, charging via the grip uses the highest rate, and can charge two batteries simultaneously.
+Charging via the camera body’s USB port (if not using USB PD or “Power Delivery”) has the lowest charge rate and, although the slowest method, is probably the best for the battery, both in terms of available capacity, and long-term battery health.

 Li-ion batteries do not have any significant memory effect, so there is no absolute requirement for Li-ion batteries to be fully-cycled on a regular basis.
 They can be partially cycled, but be aware that the various part-cycle patterns can differ in their beneficial or detrimental contribution to long term battery health.
 Ironically, (and different from many other battery types), the “fully charged” state is more stressful to the Li-ion battery than lower states of charge, and leaves the battery more susceptible to electrolyte oxidation, which is cumulatively detrimental to its life, each time the fully-charged state occurs.
 Therefore, full cycling (fully charge, then fully discharge), is preferable to “top-up-to-full” partial cycling, because, in the long run, it results in fewer instances of being “fully charged”.